Subscribe to Our Newsletter

 |Corp.
 Code, Section 8334||Failure to allow director to inspect and/or copy books, records, and documents of the corporation.|

-If you suspect criminal activity, such as fraud, theft or embezzlement on the part of the board of directors or individual officers, please file a report with the police or sheriff's department in the area where the crime occurred.
-Local law enforcement authorities are responsible for investigating violations of law within their jurisdictions.
-After investigating the crime, the local law enforcement authorities may forward the case to the county district attorney's office for prosecution, if appropriate.
-The decision whether or not to file criminal charges will then be made by the locally elected district attorney.
+If you suspect criminal activity, such as fraud, theft or embezzlement by the HOA's board of directors or individual officers, please file a report with the police or sheriff's department.
+After investigating the crime, they may send the case to the county district attorney's office for prosecution, if appropriate.
+The decision whether or not to file criminal charges will then be made by the district attorney.

-Additional information is also available from the California Department of Real Estate.
+Additional information is also available from the Department of Real Estate.